 Undoubtedly, everyone knows the importance of brushing and flossing their teeth regularly to maintain their oral health, but does everyone know the right way of doing it?
 Even if brushing and flossing your teeth is second nature to you, there may be dentist-recommended techniques that can help you do it better.

 Despite brushing and flossing their teeth since childhood, most people tend to develop some bad habits that can harm their teeth and gums.
-You may not be aware of it, but you might be brushing too hard or too quick, or perhaps you forget to brush the back of your teeth.
+You may not be aware of it, but you might be brushing too hard or too quickly, or perhaps you forget to brush the back of your teeth.
 Knowing the proper and dentist-approved way of brushing and flossing your teeth can go a long way in preventing cavities and other oral problems.

 What Type of Toothbrush Should I Use?

-With so many shapes, sizes and styles of toothbrushes on the market, deciding which kind to buy can be confusing.
+With so many shapes, sizes, and styles of toothbrushes on the market, deciding which kind to buy can be confusing.
 Here’s what you should look for:

 Most dental professionals agree that a soft-bristled brush is best for removing plaque and debris from your teeth.
-Small-headed brushes are also preferable, since they can better reach all areas of the mouth, including hard-to-reach back teeth.
+Small-headed brushes are also preferable since they can better reach all areas of the mouth, including hard-to-reach back teeth.